 Then you capitalize on the infusion of lemon by drizzling the tops with a simple lemon glaze to really brighten the flavor.

 Fresh lemon juice, especially in the glaze, really is a game changer for this recipe.
-One of the other things that makes my version stand out in the sea of other lemon poppy seed muffins recipes is the addition of buttermilk.
+One of the other things that make my version stand out in the sea of other lemon poppy seed muffins recipes is the addition of buttermilk.

 Many recipes, including the lemon poppy seed muffins Allrecipes options, use sour cream or yogurt to add extra flavor as well as some acidity to prevent too much gluten formation (the same reasons I use cream cheese in my Lemon Cream Cheese Pound Cake).